 The designation represents 149 units, 33% of SHA's total public housing inventory.
-This excludes the one non-dwelling unit at Stewart Manor.
+This excludes the one nondwelling unit at Stewart Manor.
 The bedroom distribution for this designation represents 58 zero-bedroom units, 85 one-bedroom units and 6 two-bedroom units.
 After RAD conversion, the bedroom distribution for this designation will represent 143 one-bedroom units and 6 two-bedroom units.

 Matthews Court is no longer a public housing development.
-October 2020, this site was converted via the RAD program.
+October 2020, this site was converted via the RAD program to a project-based voucher community.

 The elderly and non-elderly designation is effective until February 1, 2022.
-Prior to the expiration of the five-year period, SHA may apply to extend the designation for an additional 2-year increment.
+Prior to the expiration of the fiveyear period, SHA will apply to extend the designation of Stewart Manor for an additional 2-year increment.